Frequently Asked Questions for 2023 Camps

 MORNING DROP OFF

-- Morning drop-off will be on our Southside campus, across the street from the main Museum and will run from 8:30-9am.
+Morning drop-off will be on our Southside campus, across the street from the main Museum.
+Drop- off and the sign-in process will start no earlier than 8:30AM and will run from 8:30-8:50AM.

-- Carline drop-off will take place in the Museum Parking deck.
-You can follow the line for drop-off, and one of our staff will direct you to the unloading area.
-Once at the drop-off area, our staff will sign your child in and walk them over to join their camp group.
+• Carline drop-off will take place in the Museum Parking deck.
+Drive up to the Parking deck’s 2nd floor and follow the line for drop-off.
+One of our staff will direct you to the unloading area.
+Once at the drop-off area, our staff will sign your camper in and walk them over to join their camp group.

-- Caretaker Walk-up will happen on the walkway leading up to the picnic dome from the parking lot.
-A Camp administrator will be present at a check-in table to welcome you and your camper, and check them in.
-Once checked in, one of our camp staff will walk your camper to their group to begin their day.
+• Caretaker Walk-up will take place outside the Museum Parking deck, along the walkway leading up to the picnic dome.
+After parking, walk your camper up to the Museum tent, where a Camp administrator will welcome you and check your camper in.
+Once signed in, our staff will walk your camper to their camp group.

 AFTERNOON PICKUP

-- Afternoon pickup will be on our Southside campus, across the street from the main Museum and will run from 3 – 3:30 pm.
+Afternoon pick-up will be on our Southside campus, across the street from the main Museum.
+The sign-out process will start no earlier than 2:50PM with pick-up running from 3-3:30PM.

-- Carline pickup will take place in the Museum Parking deck where you can follow the line for pickup.
-One of our staff will walk the line to check your camper out and call them to the deck.
-Our staff will direct you to the loading area where one of our staff will be waiting with your camper, ready to assist them in loading into your vehicle.
+• Carline pickup will take place in the Museum Parking deck where you can follow the line for pickup on the 2nd floor.
+One of our staff will walk the line to check your pick-up pass or ID, sign-out your camper, and call them to the deck.
+Our staff will then direct you to the loading area where one of our staff will be waiting with your camper, ready to assist them in loading into your vehicle.

-- Caretaker Walk-up will happen on the walkway leading up to the picnic dome from the parking lot.
-A Camp administrator will be present at the check-out table to welcome you and check your ID or pickup pass.
-Once checked out, one of our camp staff will walk your camper to you to go home for the day.
+• Caretaker Walk-up will take place outside the Museum Parking Deck, along the walkway leading up to the picnic dome.
+After parking, walk to the Museum tent where a Camp administrator will be present at the check-out table to check your pickup pass or ID, sign out your camper, and call them to walk-up.
+One of our camp staff will walk your camper to you to go home for the day.

 At Camp Curiosity